newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 ---
 urlSlug: family-daycare-register
 filename: family-daycare-register
-name: Register Your Family Daycare
+name: Register My Family Daycare
 id: family-daycare-register
 callToActionLink: https://www.childcarenj.gov/Parents/CCRR
-callToActionText: Register My Daycare
+callToActionText: Find My Referral Agency
 issuingAgency: New Jersey Department of Human Services Division of Family Development
 ---
 Register your Family Daycare business to ensure you’re in compliance with State rules and regulations and gain more credibility for your business.

+Use the link below to identify your local agency.
 You'll need to speak with your local government for their specific registration forms and additional requirements.

 ---
 ### Eligibility